 Aloe Hyacinthoides var. zeylanica

-Sansevieria zeylanica is a hardy plant with long, sword-shaped dark green leaves with large white spots.
+Sansevieria zeylanica is a succulent plant with sword-shaped, dark green leaves with large white spots.
 The leaves are up to 2.5 feet (75 cm) long and up to 1 inch (2.5 cm) wide.
 Flowers are pale green and appear on a flowering stem that grows up to 2 feet (60 cm) tall.

 How to Grow and Care